 “Susannah Minifie Gunning’s Barford Abbey is delightful reading, both for its fast-paced epistolary immediacy and for the light it sheds on the more famous novels that it prefigures.
 Inaugurating what the editors call ‘abbey fiction,’ Barford affords a deeper understanding of the English novel in the transitional years between Fielding, Richardson, and Sterne, on the one hand, and Burney, Smith, and Austen, on the other.
-Doody and Milberger introduce us as well to a prolific but little-known woman writer with a fascinating and ultimately scandalous history, whose later novels contributed to the popular series published by the Minerva Press.
+Margaret Doody and Kurt Milberger introduce us to a prolific but little-known woman writer with a fascinating and ultimately scandalous history, whose later novels contributed to the popular series published by the Minerva Press.
 The return of Barford Abbey to print in this richly annotated edition is a welcome occasion for students and scholars alike.” — Susan S. Lanser, Brandeis University

-“In this excellent edition, Margaret Doody and Kurt Milberger recover an important early contribution to a tradition of literary commentary on England’s religious past.
-Ruined abbeys or those transformed into the houses of the wealthy appear quite frequently in poetry and novels in the late-eighteenth and early nineteenth-centuries, most famously in the works of Jane Austen, William Wordsworth, and Lord Byron.
+“In this excellent edition, Doody and Milberger recover an important early contribution to a tradition of literary commentary on England’s religious past.
+Ruined abbeys or those transformed into the houses of the wealthy appear quite frequently in poetry and novels in the late eighteenth and early nineteenth centuries, most famously in the works of Jane Austen, William Wordsworth, and Lord Byron.
 Long before these writers, however, Susannah Minifie Gunning recognized the usefulness of an abbey setting for raising complicated questions about the social, economic, and political character of English culture.
 With a detailed introduction and a rich collection of contextual materials, including excerpts from sixteenth-century documents, eighteenth-century historical works, and contemporary literature, this edition is an invaluable resource for students and scholars as well as anyone interested in Jane Austen’s literary forebears.” — Roger E. Moore, Vanderbilt University